 PO Box 5274

 The Board of Directors will consider the request at its next board meeting.
-At present these meetings are approximately bimonthly, and usually held January, March, May, July, October and early December.
+At present these meetings are approximately quarterly, and usually held March, May, September, and early December.

 FUNDING OBJECTIVES AND PRIORITIES: